-The sooner you get law enforcement involved, the more likely it is you’ll be able to get your car back.
+The sooner you get law enforcement involved, the more likely it is you’ll be able to recover your car.
 The police will need your vehicle’s registration number, make, model, and colour, as well as the location and time of the car’s disappearance.
-If you have any ideas of who might have taken the car, then now is the time to share that information.
-Do you have a disgruntled former boyfriend/girlfriend who might have had access to a key?
-Have any suspicious individuals been hanging around where you park?
-Let the police office know, but be careful not to throw around unfounded accusations.

 3. Contact your insurance provider

 Once the police are on the case, you’ll need to make a few more phone calls to help get everything sorted out.
 The most important of these calls should be to your insurance company.
-Hopefully you’ll be insured against theft, and will qualify to be reimbursed.
-If not, well, at least you’ll have a chance to remove that particular vehicle from your policy, so you don’t end up paying money to keep it insured.
+Hopefully you’ll have Comprehensive or Third Party Fire and Theft insurance, which cover you against theft.
+If you only have Third Party insurance, at least you’ll have a chance to remove that particular vehicle from your policy, so you don’t end up paying money to keep it insured.

 If your car is going to be found, then the police are the most likely to find it.
 Still, that doesn’t mean you can’t do your part to help.
 Check around online to see if any cars matching your vehicle’s description have been put up for sale after the date your car was stolen.
 There are also various sites online such as carsonline.com.au that will allow you to post your car’s description along with a photo, so other viewers can help you keep an eye out.